bbartoldson/examples/README.md

-# Examples

-## A repository for snippets of code for side projects.
+# A repository for snippets of code for side projects.

-Completed projects:
+##Completed projects:

 	-Neural network from scratch a la Andrej Karpathy -Monte Carlo simulation that illustrates the solution for the Monty Hall Problem; apparently a simulation was needed to convince Paul Erdos of the solution